coviu/coviu-video-calls/readme.txt

 This includes the sharing of a whiteboard to allow collaborative discussion and design.

 It also allows sharing of document camera input and thus the digitisation of paper documents.

+Coviu is extensible for other shared data.
+If you have a use cas that is not satisfied yet, contact support@coviu.com.

 New features are being added constantly - you can always try out Coviu with a free 'me' account at http://coviu.com/.